oar-team/batsim/docs/protocol.rst

      "data": {"job_ids": ["w0!1", "w0!2"]}
    }

-SUBMIT_JOB
+REGISTER_JOB
 ~~~~~~~~~~

-Submit a job (from the scheduler) at the current simulation time.
+REgisters a job (from the scheduler) at the current simulation time.

-Job submissions from the scheduler must be enabled (see :ref:`cli`).
+Jobs registration from the scheduler must be enabled (see :ref:`cli`).
-The submission is acknowledged by default, but acknowledgments can be disabled (see :ref:`cli`).
+Acknowledgment of registrations can be enabled (see :ref:`cli`).
-More information can be found in `Dynamic submission of jobs`_.
+More information can be found in `Dynamic registration of jobs`_.

 **Important note:** The workload name SHOULD be present in the job description id
 field with the notation ``WORKLOAD!JOB_NAME``.
 If it is not present it